Tarqueenj/University-Course-Registration-System/University_Course_Registration_System-main/University course registration system/README.md

-**University Course Registration System**
+University Course Registration System

+Project Description

-This project implements a University Course Registration System using Python.
-It provides a complete workflow for managing students, lecturers, courses, and performance evaluation.
-The project includes both the original implementation and a refactored version with improved maintainability, design quality, and reduced complexity.
+This project implements a University Course Registration System in Python.
+The system allows managing students, lecturers, courses, and performance evaluation.
+It includes both an original implementation and a refactored version that improves code maintainability and design quality.

-📌 **Key Features**
-**1. Student Management**

-Register new students

-Enroll students into courses

-Track grades and attendance

-**2. Course Management**

-Create and manage courses

-Enroll students into courses

-Assign lecturers to specific courses

-**3. Lecturer Management**

-Add lecturers

-Assign courses

-Submit student grades

-**4. Performance Evaluation**

-Calculate student GPA

-Compute attendance rates

-Generate detailed performance reports

-**5. Reporting**

-Student performance summaries

-Lecturer-course assignments
+The system demonstrates:

+- Object-Oriented Programming concepts (Person, Student, Lecturer, Course, Registrar)
-Course enrollment overviews
+- Course registration and enrollment

-Full system-wide report generation

-📁 **Project Structure**
-File	Description
-University_Course_Registration_System.py	Original implementation
-University_Course_Registration_System_Refactored.py	Refactored version with improved design, cohesion, and reduced coupling README.md	Project documentation
-🚀 **How to Run the Project**

-Clone or download this repository.

-Make sure Python 3.x is installed on your machine.

-Run the original system:

-python University_Course_Registration_System.py

-Run the refactored system:

-python University_Course_Registration_System_Refactored.py

-🔧** Improvements in the Refactored Version**

-✔ Reduced cyclomatic complexity in performance calculations

-✔ Improved cohesion through helper methods for GPA and attendance

-✔ Lower coupling between Student, Course, and Lecturer classes

-✔ Clearer class responsibilities and better data encapsulation

-✔ More maintainable, extendable, and testable codebase

-👨‍💻** Authors**
+- Lecturer assignment and grading
+- Student performance calculation (GPA and attendance)
+- Reporting for students, lecturers, and courses

+Authors

 1. TARQUEEN JEPKOECH – INTE/MG/3289/09/22